 Jeremiah in the Lime Pit and the Friend Who Came

-The prophet was sinking in mud and lime when a voice called his name.
-He refused to answer.
-He had been mocked too many times to trust a friendly voice.
+The prophet sank in mud and lime, and a voice called his name.
+He had been mocked too many times to trust a friendly sound.
+He did not answer.

 Table of Contents